 To become active in the vault node superset an operator must bid for a position in the next vault node selection.
-While a minimum stake is required for vault nodes, the actual amount of LOKI the operator must stake to be selected is determined by the bidding process, where the N nodes with the greatest bids will form the next vault superset.
+While a minimum stake is required for vault nodes, the actual amount of FLIP the operator must stake to be selected is determined by the bidding process, where the N nodes with the greatest bids will form the next vault superset.
 Nodes that are active in a current selection can automatically use their unpaid rewards as bids for the next selection round.
 By forcing node operators to compete for selection in a limited number of possible node slots, a market dynamic is introduced for staking requirements and collateralisation.

 This market dynamic has several important properties.
-Nodes that have been penalised for excessive downtime will have less LOKI staked compared to other active nodes, which means they are more likely to be outbid by new operators and must either increase their bid to maintain their position or face being removed in the next selection.
+Nodes that have been penalised for excessive downtime will have less FLIP staked compared to other active nodes, which means they are more likely to be outbid by new operators and must either increase their bid to maintain their position or face being removed in the next selection.
 This dynamic also allows the staking requirement to scale with platform growth to better address collateralisation.

 The superset of possible nodes is limited in number in order to better scale communication and transaction signing protocols.
 Active vault nodes that have been selected must participate, at a minimum, in state chain notarisation, even if they are not ultimately included in any vaults.

 The vault node selection process is triggered under two possible circumstances: